BOM Analysis: My Favorite Tools for BOM Review

 The process for implementing a BOM review in Altium 365 is simple:

-• Open the project in the BOM portal and note the parts that require changes.
+• Open the project in the BOM Portal

-• The design engineer can change the parts in the schematic and PCB layout.
+• The design engineer can change the parts in the schematic and PCB layout within Altium Designer

 About Author